pymeasure/pymeasure/docs/dev/adding_instruments.rst

 Tests are very useful for writing good code.
 We distinguish two groups of tests for instruments: the first group does not rely on a connected instrument.
 These tests verify the working of the code against expectation (for example according to a device manual) only.
 The second group tests the code with a device connected.

+Implement device tests by adding files in the :code:`tests/instruments/...` directory tree, mirroring the structure of the instrument implementations.
+There are other instrument tests already available that can serve as inspiration.

 Code tests
 **********

 In order to verify the expected working of the device code, it is good to test every part of the written code.
-The method `expected_protocol` with the `ProtocolAdapter` simulates the communication to a device and verifies that the instrument driver behaves according to the expectation.
+The :func:`~pymeasure.test.expected_protocol` context manager (using a :class:`~pymeasure.adapters.ProtocolAdapter` internally) simulates the communication with a device and verifies that the sent/received messages triggered by the code inside the :code:`with` statement match the expectation.

 .. code-block:: python